opentripplanner/OpenTripPlanner/docs/Apis.md

 # APIs

-Several different services are built upon this routing library, and expose these APIs:
+Several services are built upon OTP's routing and transit data indexing engines.
+They expose these APIs:

 ## GraphQL